adamsjoe/SZ_Test/README.md

 }
 ```

 **Note** that id **1631** is missing.
 Prior to this I noticed the Id skipped around 10 id numbers.
-It was noticed at first as other roles were appearing (other people undertaking the assignment) but this is something to investigate (would need Database access) - I would still raise this as an issue (above) and put it as a **NORMAL** severity (which could be upgraded, depending on the outcome of the investigation)
+It was not noticed at first as other roles were appearing (other people undertaking the assignment) but this is something to investigate (would need Database access) - I would still raise this as an issue (above) and put it as a **NORMAL** severity (which could be upgraded, depending on the outcome of the investigation)